 2 The HFRX Global Hedge Fund Index is designed to be representative of the overall composition of the hedge fund universe.
-It is comprised of eight strategies: convertible arbitrage, merger arbitrage, equity hedge, equity market neutral, relative value arbitrage, event driven, distressed securities, and macro.
+It is comprised of all eligible hedge fund strategies; including but not limited to convertible arbitrage, distressed securities, equity hedge, equity market neutral, event driven, macro, merger arbitrage, and relative value arbitrage.
 The strategies are asset weighted based on the distribution of assets in the hedge fund industry.
 Data Source: HFR, Inc. www.HRF.com